-was asked to be considered as part of a LGA learning and development programme.
-The LGA sessions were part of a wider national pilot to strengthen scrutiny of children's services (Rotherham is one of a few 🎉 authorities participating) and the LGA has received funding. from the Department for Education support this work.
+be ILSC to was asked considered as part of a LGA development learning and LGA The programme. sessions were part of a wider national pilot to strengthen scrutiny of children's services (Rotherham is one of a few authorities participating) and the LGA has received funding Department from the for Education to support this work.